Welcome to today's edition of the Rush 24-7 podcast.

 There you have it.

-I mean, he's got tax problem baggage because of the allegations made by Dingy Harry.
+He's got his own tax problem per se, and he's got tax problem baggage because of the allegations made by Dingy Harry.

-We're gonna blow up the programming format.
+We're going to blow up the programming format.

-We're gonna start with calls.
+We're going to start with calls.

 I have held back on everything I think about this for a very important reason.